 No Products in the Cart

-Hugging is an effective way to show love and an important part of emotional bonding...for humans.
-But do dogs like hugs?
-Research shows that hugging isn't actually a good way to show affection to our dogs.
-Why not?
-We detail that below.
+Hugging is an effective way to show love and an important part of emotional bonding for humans.
+But what about for our dogs?
+Do dogs like hugs?
+Research shows that hugging may not actually be the best way to show affection to our dogs.
+We detail why below.

 Fight Vs. Flight